scaffold-eth/scaffold-eth/README.md

 After deploying, you'll have to manually plug in a few addresses:

 - In `packages/hardhat/deployments/YourContract.json` change `address` to the address of your proxy, which will be outputted in the terminal.
-- Then, do the same with the `address` located in `react-app/src/contracts/hardhat.contracts.json` to the address of your proxy.
+- Then, do the same with the `address` for both contracts located in `react-app/src/contracts/hardhat.contracts.json`: paste in the address of your proxy.

 🔏 Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`